MaryamZahiri/Robot-QR-code/README.md

 # QR code
-Print the QR code that will be mounted on your leader (it can be an object or human or another robot) This is an example of a valid QR-code pattern that can be downloaded here. you can download it from [I'm an inline-style link](http://wiki.ros.org/visp_auto_tracker)
+Print the QR code that will be mounted on your leader (it can be an object or human or another robot) This is an example of a valid QR-code pattern that can be downloaded from [ROS Wiki](http://wiki.ros.org/visp_auto_tracker)

 ![QR](https://user-images.githubusercontent.com/52676399/96355022-265f9500-1092-11eb-9b0a-a521e5e7aacb.png)